AydanMurshud/AydanMurshud/README.md

   <div align="center">
     <h3>Here is some more info about me... 🤴</h3>
-    <p></br>
-  Sice early ages I was always curios how the world works and always wanted to solve problems that I encounter</p>
+    <p>Sice early ages I was always curios how the world works and always wanted to solve problems that I encounter</p>
   </div>

  </html>